Penne: Description and variations

-In Italy, penne are produced in two main variants: penne lisce ("smooth") and penne rigate ("lined"), the latter having ridges on each penna.
-Pennoni is a wider version of penne.
+In Italy, penne are produced in two main variants: penne lisce 'smooth' and penne rigate 'ridged', with grooves running along their length.
+Pennoni are a wider version of penne.
 In English-language contexts, a version is called mostaccioli ("little moustaches") by various manufacturers, which may be either smooth or ridged in texture.

 Dishes

-Penne is traditionally cooked al dente and its shape makes it particularly adapted for sauces, such as pesto, marinara or arrabbiata.
-The latter has been celebrated several times in Italian films, including featuring in Marco Ferreri's La Grande Bouffe and Federico Fellini's Roma.
+Penne are usually cooked al dente and their shape makes them particularly adapted for sauces, such as pesto, marinara or arrabbiata.
+Penne all'arrabiata feature in several Italian films, including Marco Ferreri's La Grande Bouffe (1973) and Federico Fellini's Roma (1972).

 Penne alla Salvatore Fiume

-According to Vincenzo Buonassisi, Salvatore Fiume won a writer's cooking contest in Gardone with a baked penne rigate dish resembling the Italian flag which was later named Penne alla Salvatore Fiume.
+According to Vincenzo Buonassisi, Salvatore Fiume won a writer's cooking contest in Gardone with a baked penne rigate dish resembling the national flag of Italy which was later named Penne alla Salvatore Fiume.
 The dish features butter, olive oil, crushed tomatoes, oregano, parmesan, mozzarella, and basil.